jcstamper/Focal-Capstone-Project-1/README.md

 ```
 #### Respond to the Following Questions:

+*The filepath should be a directory with XML files containing text.*

 *A question csv file will be created for each file in the input directory path.
 Filenames will be in the format {original filename}_questions.csv*

 ##### *Run times:*